franciscop/documentation/readme.md

 A paragraph summarizing the project funcionality and competitive advantages.
 This appears in:

 - Google search description
 - Share card preview description

+### logo

+An absolute path to the image associated with the logo of your project.
+It can only be in `.png` right now.
+It will show on:

+- Favicon
+- Navbar before the project name

 ### menu